GarlandKey/todo-group-project/README.md

 - Garland - Working with ejs isn't too difficult.
 Smooth sailing on styling as well.

 - Tessy - Debugging works only when you don't beat yourself up.
 Always remember to use the console in the browser when testing your code.

+- Dan - Reviewing code helps with learning it